hfcalderong/Stochastic_Optimization_Staff_Scheduling/README.md

 ![Total cost as function of probability threshold](figures/cost-probability.png)

-We observe that when the probability of meeting the target service is very low (around 0.5) the cost is basically the minimum cost without any probability constraint.
+In figure 5 we observe that when the probability of meeting the target service is very low (around 0.5) the cost is basically the minimum cost without any probability constraint, $8,655.
+This is the same cost if we use the expected value.
 As we increase the service level the cost goes up and it can be as high as $11,000 and the team grows from 20 people to 27 people.
 For our simulations we used p = 0.95 , and the final result is denoted with a red dot.
 The optimal cost that we obtain is $10,290 which is about 20% larger that the minimum cost obtained using the expected value.

 ![Service availability](figures/service_availability.png)